 - Anti-inflammatory effects

-- Slowing down cell growth in tumors and cancer cells
+- Slowing down cell growth in tumors

 - Stimulate bone growth